JUPITER, Fla. – What boosters describe as the nation's last tackle powder-puff football game is no more, at least for now.

-Thousands of other American high schools host flag powderpuff, a no-contact version in which girls stop their opponents by pulling flags off their belts, rather than wrestle them to the ground.
+Thousands of other American high schools host flag powder-puff, a no-contact version in which girls stop their opponents by pulling flags off their belts, rather than wrestling them to the ground.
 But Florida schools already offer girls' flag football as an interscholastic sport, and they said the equivalent of a class vs. class scrimmage would feel boring after 50 years of tackle.

-Sitting down for a group interview, Osborne and her friends, Caitlin Walsh, Megan Mendoza and Sophie Garcia, said their principal also made another suggestion that they found demeaning: That they play a modified kickball game where a runner might have to bob for apples at second base, or spin around at third.
+Sitting down for a group interview, Osborne and her friends, Caitlin Walsh, Megan Mendoza and Sophie Garcia, said their principal also made another suggestion that they found demeaning: That they play a modified kickball game, and have the runner bob for apples at second base, or spin around at third.

 "We are not in elementary school," Mendoza said.